Code-Institute-Submissions/bucketlist/README.md

 ### User Stories
 * As a new user I can look at other peoples bucketlist intentions
-* As a registered and logged in user I can set my own bucketlist intententions
+* As a registered and logged in user I can set my own bucketlist intentention

 ### Strategy
 This website is for people who want to set there intantions instead of keeping them just in their head.

 ### Scope
+* A Base Page with the header, footer and background image for all the other pages
-* A Landing Page that is easy to navigate
+* A Landing Page where visitors can see all the Intentions set by it's users
 * A navigation bar and footer that change depending on whether the user is logged in or not
-* A register and login form for users to either create a new account or to log in
+* A Register page for new users to create a profile
+* A Login Page for users to Login
-* A Profile Page for users to add an intention and an option to delete their account
+* A Profile Page for users to add a new intention and an option to delete their profile
 * A Sign Out button that is easy to find on every page in the navigation bar and footer
+* An Add Intention Page to Add a new Intention
+* A Edit Intention Page to Edit a existing Intention
-* An Intentions page where users can see all the bucketlist intentions on the website
+* A Divisions Page to see all the existing Divisions.
+Only for the admin user
-* An admin page to manage the divisions
+* An Add Division Page to Add a new Division.
+Only for the admin user
+* A Edit Divisions Page to Edit a excisting Division.
+Only for the admin user

 ### Structure
 * Color Scheme: green
 * Every page has the same header and footer.
 Only the menu items change, depending on if the user is logged out, logged in or it's the admin
-* intentions.html shows all added intentions from all users
+* intentions.html is the landing page and shows all added intentions from it's users
 * register.html shows two required fields: username and password
 * login.html is the same as the register.html
-* etc etc
+* etc etc xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ### Skeleton
 * Header: Right Aligned Links from [Materialize](https://materializecss.com/)